Ashfaaq18/OpenNetMeter/README.md

 - total data usage since the detection of a new connection.
 - table of all the individual processes which consumed this data.
 - A system tray icon to show the current session data usage and network speeds.
-- A toolbar in the Taskbar to show the network speed (only available for windows 10).
+- A toolbar in the Taskbar to show the network speed (may not work in windows 11).

 ## Installation